DJanoskova/vuex-but-for-react/examples/example-js/README.md

-# Example - TS
+# Example - JS

-A TypeScript example using `vuex-but-for-react` with a blog-like global state logic
+A JavaScript example using `vuex-but-for-react` with a blog-like global state logic

 * Check the views/PostsPage for use of an **action** and a **getter**
 * Check the views/PostPage for use of an async **action** and storing the data locally.